Best Ways to Clean Different Tile Floors

 Use ceramic tile cleaner to mop the floor

 A good tile and grout cleaner should be used regularly for mopping up of ceramic tiles.
-Make sure the tile has been dried with a towel this process.
+Make sure the tile has been dried with a towel during this process.